A distributed ADMM-like method for resource sharing over time-varying networks: Numerical Experiments

-{\bf Time-varying undirected network:} In each replication, we generate the network sequence $\{\cG^t\}_{t\geq 0}$ and choose the parameters as in time-varying network experiments of Section~\ref{sec:network-effect}.
-Fig.~\ref{undirected-compare} illustrates the comparison between DPDA-D and Prox-JADMM in terms of suboptimality, infeasibility and consensus violation.
-The same convergence pattern as in the static case is observed; however, {the impact of the noise levels on the convergence is less apparent.}

-{\bf Time-varying directed network:} In this scenario, we generated time-varying \emph{directed} communication networks similar to \cite{nedich2016achieving}.
-In particular, $\cG_d=(\cN,\cE_d)$ is the \emph{strongly-connected} directed graph in Fig.~\ref{fig:G1} with $|\cN|=12$ nodes and $|\cE_d|=24$ directed edges -- $\cG_d$ is also used for the numerical experiments in~\cite{nedich2016achieving}.
-We set $\cG_*=\cG_d$, and we generated $\{\cG^t\}_{t\geq 0}$ as in the undirected case with parameters $M=5$ and $p=0.8$; hence, $\{\cG^t\}_{t\geq 0}$ is $M$-strongly-connected.
+{In this scenario, similar to \cite{nedich2016achieving} we consider the \emph{strongly-connected} directed graph $\cG_d=(\cN,\cE_d)$} in Fig.~\ref{fig:G1} with $N=12$ nodes and $|\cE_d|=24$ directed edges.
+We generated $\{\cG^t\}_{t\geq 0}$ as in the undirected case, but using $\cG_d$ instead of $\cG_u$, with parameters $M=5$, $p=0.8$, and \nv{$q_k=10\log(k+1)$}; hence, $\{\cG^t\}_{t\geq 0}$ is $M$-strongly-connected.
 Moreover, communication weight matrices $V^t$ are formed according to rule \eqref{eq:directed-weights}, {and we used the approximate averaging operator $\cR^k$ given in \eqref{eq:approx-average-dual-directed}}.
-We set the stepsizes similar to time-varying undirected case.
+We set the step-sizes as in the time-varying undirected case.
 Fig.~\ref{directed-compare} illustrates the comparison between DPDA-D and Prox-JADMM in terms of suboptimality, infeasibility and consensus violation when the network is both time-varying and directed.
-The results of this experiment are similar with those for the time-varying undirected case.
+The results of this experiment are similar to those for the time-varying undirected case; hence, using unidirectional communications instead of bidirectional did not adversely affect the convergence of DPDA-D.